"Hashire kousouku no Teikokukagekidan!

 - Calling Your Attacks

-- The Captain (He's talented, but just fresh out of OCS and has no practical experience yet)
+- The Captain: Oogami and his nephew, Shinjiro, are talented, but just fresh out of OCS and have no practical experience yet.

 - City of Canals